Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 The libraries and wiggle files, Please refer to the ``The format of libraries for import to ANNOgesic``.

-The fasta for detect start codon and stop codon.
+The fasta for detect ribosomal binding site, start codon and stop codon.

 User can also import some useful information to improve the prediction:

-gff file of TSS for checking the sORF start from TSS or not. gff file of sRNA for checking the conflict of sRNA and sORF.
+gff file of TSS for checking the sORF start from TSS or not.

+gff file of sRNA for checking the conflict of sRNA and sORF.

 - Arguments